 Narrating is an art, like poetry-making or painting, because it is there, in every child’s mind, waiting to be discovered, and is not the result of any process of disciplinary education.

 During your homeschooling years, one of your goals is to expose your children to many living books.
-Books for them to read individually and books that you read aloud to them.
-Books that you use to teach them history, science, character and more.
+Books they read individually and books that you read aloud to them.
+Books that you use to teach them history, science, fine arts, character, and much more.

-Living books are special.
-They’re books that provide children with excitement and new ideas – often heroic ideas, which shape their minds and expand their spirits.
+Living books are unique.
+They’re books that provide children with excitement, inspiration, and new ideas – often heroic ideas, which shape their minds and build their character.

-Alternatively, they’re not dumbed down.
-Books with no real information, dull stories, or no real plot.
+Living books aren’t dumbed down.
+They aren’t books with no real information, dull stories, or no plot.
 Charlotte Mason called these kinds of books “twaddle.”

-This reminds me of many movie sequels.
+Doesn’t this remind you of a lot of movie sequels?
 Sometimes a movie is a success, so they make three more with the same actors and try to continue the story from the first movie…but there’s hardly ever a captivating plot after the first movie.

-Unfortunately, textbooks are not considered living books, because they can be so stripped down to the facts that they lose their “color.”
+Unfortunately, textbooks are not considered living books because they can be so stripped down to the bare facts that they lose their “color.”
 Generally, they are dry and unmemorable.
 Textbooks are valuable as references, but with our children, we want to focus on using living books.

-Ms. Mason believed that knowledge is not assimilated by students until it’s told back, or narrated.
-Beginning with short snatches of simple stories, teachers are to read a short paragraph once.
-Then have students tell back or “narrate” what they have heard.
+Ms. Mason believed that knowledge is not assimilated by students until it’s told back or narrated.
+To teach your kids narration, begin with short snatches of simple stories.
+You simply tell your student you will read a few sentences of a paragraph once.
+And then let your child know that s/he will tell back or “narrate” what s/he just heard.

 Narration, according to Ms. Mason: